Simple Sheaves for Knot Conormals: Introduction

 The microlocal sheaf theory we use in this paper mostly follows from the founding work of Kashiwara-Schapira \cite{KS}.
 The term ``microlocal'' refers to studying properties in the cotangent bundle, where the symplectic and contact geometry come in.
 The singular support, a key concept in microlocal sheaf theory, respects the dilation action along the fibre.
 In our setting, it is the knot conormal.
 The cotangent bundle removing the zero section can be dehomogenized to a contact manifold, and consequently the knot conormal becomes a Legendrian.
 The microlocal sheaf category is an invariant for the Legendrian knot conormal.

 The knot contact homology is another invariant of the Legendrian knot conormal, which uses the theory of the $J$-holomorphic curves.
-Transforming the Legendrian knot conormal in a one-jet space, one can define a differential graded algebra which is as well a Legendrian isotopy invariant.
+Transforming the cosphere bundle into the one-jet space of sphere and identify the Legendrian knot conormal as a submanifold in the jet space, one can define a differential graded algebra which is as well a Legendrian isotopy invariant.
 The combinatorial version was first formulated by Ng \cite{Ng1, Ng2, Ng3}.
 The Floer theoretical version was introduced by Ekholm-Etnyre-Sullivan \cite{EES1, EES2, EES3}.
 These two versions are proven to be equivalent later by the four authors \cite{EENS1, EENS2}.

-Augmentations, which originated from linearizing the dga to obtain the knot contact homology, turn out to be more computable invariants of the knot.
+Augmentations, which originated from linearizing the dga to obtain the linearized contact homology, turn out to be more computable invariants of the knot.
 An augmentation of a dga is a morphism to a trivial dga.
 The definition is algebraic in general and we apply it to the Legendrian dga.
 When the Legendrian emerges from the conormal bundle of the knot, it is expected that some contact topological properties can be captured by the topology of the base ambient manifold.
 It was first formulated by Ng \cite{Ng3}, and later proven by Cornwell \cite{Cor13a, Cor13b}, that the KCH representation -- a type of the representation of the knot group -- detects a subset of augmentations.

 We hope to use the sheaf theory to unwrap the somewhat mysteriously defined KCH representation and explain the reason why these representations detect augmentations.
-To each simple abelian sheaf, we are able to define an associated augmentation (see Theorem \ref{sheaftoaug}).
+To each simple sheaf, we are able to define an associated augmentation (see Theorem \ref{sheaftoaug}).
 Further we show \begin{thm}[Theorem \ref{CornNgfactor}]The map from KCH representations to augmentations studied by Ng and Cornwell factors through the following diagram.

 Moreover, there is a bijection between simple sheaves up to local systems and augmentations.
 The correspondence is summarized in the following table: